Polish–Lithuanian War: Aftermath

+The result of this war was that while Lithuania defended its independence against Poland and its puppet state Central Lithuania, Lithuania also lost a third of its territory and its capital.
+The issue would not be laid to rest during the interwar as no peace treaty was ever signed, and Lithuania–Poland relations were broken off until the 1938 Polish ultimatum to Lithuania.
+In 1920–1939, Lithuania and Poland were separated by a demarcation line that mostly followed the Foch Line, which meant that Vilnius and Suwałki region were under Polish rule.

 In March 1921, the plans for a plebiscite were abandoned.
 Neither Lithuania, which was afraid of a negative result nor Poland, which saw no reason to change status quo, wanted the plebiscite.
 The parties could not agree on which territory to carry out the vote and how Żeligowski's forces should be replaced by League's forces.
 The League of Nations then moved on from trying to solve the narrow territorial dispute in the Vilnius Region to shaping the fundamental relationship between Poland and Lithuania.
 In 1921, Belgian Paul Hymans suggested several Polish–Lithuanian federation models, all rejected by both sides.
 In January 1922, parliamentary election to the Wilno Diet (Sejm wileński) resulted in a landslide Polish victory.
-In its first session on February 20, 1922, the Diet voted for incorporation into Poland as the Wilno Voivodeship.
+In its first session on February 20, 1922, the Diet voted for incorporation into Poland as the Wilno Land and then Voivodeship.
 Polish Sejm accepted the resolution of the Diet.
 The League of Nations ended its efforts to mediate the dispute.
 After Lithuanians seized the Klaipėda Region in January 1923, the League saw recognition of Lithuanian interest in Klaipėda as adequate compensation for the loss of Vilnius.
 The League accepted the status quo in February 1923 by dividing the neutral zone and setting a demarcation line, which was recognised in March 1923 as the official Polish–Lithuanian border.
 Lithuania did not recognize this border.